Run to the Hills

-Composition
+Background, composition and lyrics

 Due to contractual issues with his previous band, Samson, Dickinson could not be credited for any of his contributions made during the writing of The Number of the Beast.
 Although bassist Steve Harris alone receives credit for the song, Dickinson states that he made a "moral contribution" to the song, in addition to "Children of the Damned" and "The Prisoner" from the same album.
 While speaking at the IBM Smarter Business conference in Stockholm on 10 October 2012, Dickinson revealed that parts of the song are based on the "rising sixth" interval within a scale, inspired by a documentary he watched which explored why "My Way" was one of the most popular recorded songs.

-Themes

-The song documents the colonization of the Americas, first by Europeans and then by Americans, from the perspective of a Cree Indian and American cavalryman.
-The opening verse is from the perspective of the Cree, describing his troubles as the European Americans "came across the sea", bringing the Cree "pain and misery".
-The song is written from both perspectives, The second verse is from the perspective of a U.S. cavalry soldier, describing his involvement in the American Indian Wars, "chasing the redskins back to their holes".
-The third verse is not from the perspective of any single individual, and harshly condemns the effects of American expansionism on Native Americans, resulting in the "[Americans] raping the women and wasting the men", and "enslaving the young and destroying the old".
+Over guitars and a hard rock beat, "Run to the Hills" depicts the historical conflict between Native Americans and European settlers.
+The song begins with the perspective of the Native Americans: 'White man came across the sea / He brought us pain and misery.'
+This verse reflects the suffering and upheaval caused by European arrival.
+The subsequent verses shift to the European viewpoint, with lines such as 'Riding through dust clouds and barren wastes / Galloping hard on the plains' and 'Hunting and killing's a game.'
+These parts depict the Europeans' actions and attitudes towards the conflict.
+The recurring chorus, 'Run to the hills / Run for your lives,' serves as a haunting reminder of the dire consequences of these conflicts.
+Overall, the song presents a vivid portrayal of this tumultuous period in history from both perspectives.
+The song is in the key of G major with a tempo of 178 beats per minute.

 Original 1982 release

-The song was released as a single on 12 February 1982; more than 5 weeks prior to the album's release on 22 March 1982.
+The song was released as a single on 8 February 1982; 7 weeks prior to the album's release on 29 March 1982.
 The single marked Iron Maiden's debut release with new vocalist Bruce Dickinson.
 "Total Eclipse" was selected as the single's B-side over the song "Gangland", which in turn would appear on the initial version of the album.
 The band later regretted this decision, with Steve Harris commenting, "We chose the wrong track as the B-side.
 I think if "Total Eclipse" had been on the album instead of "Gangland", it would have been far better."
 The song was added to The Number of the Beast album when it was remastered in 1998, and was also included in the original Japanese version.

 It is the second of three single covers featuring Derek Riggs' depiction of Satan, which debuted on "Purgatory" and later appeared on "The Number of the Beast" covers.
 According to Riggs, the idea behind the original "Run to the Hills" cover was based around the idea of a "power struggle in hell", in which the band's mascot, Eddie, battles Satan with a tomahawk (referencing the song's subject matter).

 As of 2017 the single has sold more than 200,000 copies in UK and has been certified Silver by BPI, the first to do so.